 Slots Based on TV Shows

-International Game Technology has not grown into one of the most-successful gambling operations in the world by making poor decisions about what their customer are looking for.
+International Game Technology has not grown into one of the most-successful gambling operations in the world by making poor decisions about what their customers are looking for.
 In fact, it’s been just the opposite.
 From introducing popular slot features like licensed themes and wide-area progressives to taking chances on some bizarre-but-brilliant game themes, they’ve shown a commitment to producing awesome games that players love.

 Creating slots based on popular TV shows must have been a no-brainer for a company already familiar with the taste of industry success in other markets.
 Here is a look at some of their most popular TV show-based slot games.